Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Would shorter workweeks cut back on unsolicited overtime hours?

-- How could increased retention and recruiting power save on your HR costs?
+- How could increased employee retention and recruiting power save on your HR costs?

 - With increased employee satisfaction, would hiring more staff result in better customer service?

-- Depending on the industry, would shortening hours result in fewer workplace accidents?
+- Would shortening hours result in fewer workplace accidents?

 Love it or hate it, many companies have taken the plunge into the world of four-day workweeks, and they’re not looking back.
 Looking at the benefits, it’s easy to see why—happier, more productive employees with more time to spend simply living their lives.

-But even if the cons of a four-day workweek seem to outweigh the pros for your organization, finding ways to employ the basic principles behind the practice can help increase employee satisfaction and retention.
-For example:
+But even if the cons of a four-day workweek seem to outweigh the pros for your organization, finding ways to employ the basic principles can help increase employee satisfaction and retention.
+For example, you can:

-- Find other ways to offer more scheduling flexibility.
+- Find other ways to offer more scheduling and workplace flexibility

 - Think creatively about how to support a better work-life balance.